Game theory: Biological altruism and kin selection

-Discrete and continuous games

-Much of game theory is concerned with finite, discrete games that have a finite number of players, moves, events, outcomes, etc. Many concepts can be extended, however.
-Continuous games allow players to choose a strategy from a continuous strategy set.
-For instance, Cournot competition is typically modeled with players' strategies being any non-negative quantities, including fractional quantities.
+Stackelberg game

+The Stackelberg game, also known as the leader-follower game, is a dynamic form of game where players of differing power participate in a sequential order over time, assuming that all players have perfect information, but they do not know the next moves of other participants.
+In a Stackelberg game, leaders (e.g., producers with high market power) make the first move, and followers (e.g. consumers) select actions based on the leaders’ decisions.

+Mean field game theory

+Mean field game theory is the study of strategic decision making in very large populations of small interacting agents.
+This class of problems was considered in the economics literature by Boyan Jovanovic and Robert W. Rosenthal, in the engineering literature by Peter E. Caines, and by mathematicians Pierre-Louis Lions and Jean-Michel Lasry.

 Differential games

 Differential games such as the continuous pursuit and evasion game are continuous games where the evolution of the players' state variables is governed by differential equations.
 The problem of finding an optimal strategy in a differential game is closely related to the optimal control theory.
 In particular, there are two types of strategies: the open-loop strategies are found using the Pontryagin maximum principle while the closed-loop strategies are found using Bellman's Dynamic Programming method.

 A particular case of differential games are the games with a random time horizon.
 In such games, the terminal time is a random variable with a given probability distribution function.
 Therefore, the players maximize the mathematical expectation of the cost function.
 It was shown that the modified optimization problem can be reformulated as a discounted differential game over an infinite time interval.